 You can learn to repair and maintain your bike with the Bike Shack.
 They’re a student run society that can help you fix your bike, and teach you how to do it yourself in future.
 They run from 1-3pm on weekdays, closed on Tuesdays.

-Dr Bike Workshops will be coming to campus in Autumn 2021 to give free bike checks and repairs.
-Dates can be found on this page once they have been confirmed.
+Dr Bike Workshops will be organised each term to give free bike checks and minor repairs.